"if we save one life, we save an entire universe."

 - if you haven't read stories with cassie or jonas + previous issues in this run for context, you might be lost.

-- nonetheless, while this is not what i would deem essential, it does touch on nate & cassie's relationship, planting seeds for the love triangle in children's crusade
+- while this is not what i would deem essential to nate's history, it was technically the first time nate was seen after ya v1. in addition, it touches on nate & cassie's relationship, planting seeds for stuff in children's crusade.

 avengers: the children's crusade - young avengers (2010)

-- takes place before nate appears in issue 4 of A:TCC, but whether you read this before or after reading children's crusade is up to you.
+- takes place before nate appears in issue 4 of A:TCC, explaining his return & what's he's been up to off-screen

-- very nate-centric; fleshes out his personality, relationships with the og4 (especially billy), and what led to his return.
+- very nate-centric; fleshes out his personality, relationships with the og4 (especially billy), and the team's first ever real action as superheroes.

 avengers: the children's crusade (2010) #4–9

-- the next big young avengers story after ya v1, albeit very billy-centric. read the previous issues for context on what is happening.
+- the next big young avengers story after their first initial run + young avengers presents. read the previous issues for context on what is happening.

 ff (2013) #8-16